 Astronomy: Study about the universe in general

-Bibliolatry: Making the Bible an idol rather than simply understanding it is God’s written revelation of Himself to humankind.
+Bibliolatry: Making the Bible an idol rather than simply understanding it is God’s complete, final written revelation of Himself to humankind.
 It generally leads to excessive adherence to a strictly literal understanding of the Bible and extreme dogmatism

 Botany: Study about plant life on earth